alireza-amirsamimi/pdmt/README.md

       Root Password.if you choose one of the after download options,you must enter root password.if you don't enter password after -w or if you enter wrong password,PDMT will ask you for root password before start downloading.
+	You can activate shutdown or ... with out entering root password from pdmt config!(If your system support dbus-send)

 	$ pdmt -l "https://www.google.com/images/srpr/logo11w.png" -d shutdown -w salam